Aspose/releases.aspose.com/content/en/html/python-net/release-notes/2024/aspose-html-for-python-via-dotnet-24-11-release-notes.md

 As per the regular monthly update process of all APIs being offered by Aspose, we are honored to announce the November release of Aspose.HTML for Python via .NET.

-In this release, we are pleased to announce a version with enhanced support for Linux environments, which will be released as a separate NuGet package.
-This version is specifically designed without the dependency on System.Drawing.Common, aiming to significantly enhance support for Linux users.
-Additionally, we have enhanced the font handling mechanism, fixed bugs related to HTML to PDF conversion, and significantly reduced memory consumption when converting large HTML documents.
+In this release, we have enhanced the font handling mechanism, fixed bugs related to HTML to PDF conversion, and significantly reduced memory consumption when converting large HTML documents.

 **Package references**
 Aspose.HTML for .NET 24.11 [NuGet](https://www.nuget.org/packages/Aspose.Html)